Frequently Asked Questions

 Silverlaken has constructed multiple decorative ponds, not just for scenic beauty, but because they also catch the excess nutrients from the farms upstream before it hits the lake.

-The lake grass is an essential part of the lake’s ecosystem as it provides coverage for smaller fish to hide from predators, for example.
+The lake grass is an essential part of the lake’s ecosystem.
+As an example, it provides coverage for smaller fish to hide from predators.
 It is not feasible nor environmentally sound to cut lake grass like a lawn.

 The lake “turns over” a few times a year.
 This is also a natural phenomenon and not to be confused with harmful algae blooms.

 Simply put, lake turnover is the seasonal mixing of the entire water column.
-For many lakes deeper than about 20 feet, distinct, thermally stratified layers of water form during the seasons.
+For many lakes deeper than about 20 feet, thermally stratified, distinct layers of water form during different seasons.
 These layers prevent the lake from mixing and aerating.
 However, when temperature or wind conditions are just right, the layers are mixed and nutrients rise to the surface where they react with sunlight to turn the lake surface a light green for a few days before the system resets itself.

 Silver Lake turnovers are notoriously hard to predict but generally don’t occur more than 3 times per year for a few weeks in total.